-Chaste Tree (Vitex agnus-castus): Shockingly beautiful with fragrant perpetual summer blooms in shades of white, pink, and lilac, with grey-green foliage, the chaste tree offers berries in the fall that a favorite for women’s reproductive health.
+(Vitex agnus-castus) Shockingly beautiful with fragrant perpetual summer blooms in shades of white, pink, and lilac, with grey-green foliage, the chaste tree offers berries in the fall that a favorite for women’s reproductive health.
 Tolerant of dry soils and heat, it is a favorite substitute in the southwest for lilac.

-Witch Hazel (Hamamelis spp.): A welcome shock of color for the late winter blues, witch hazels bloom in shades of yellow to fiery red-orange February and March.
+(Hamamelis spp.)
+A welcome shock of color for the late winter blues, witch hazels bloom in shades of yellow to fiery red-orange February and March.
 The leaves and bark are collected to create an astringent extract.
 This extract can soothe inflamed and irritated external tissues and tone the skin.

-Raspberry (Rubus idaeus): What, didn’t know that raspberries were medicinal?
+(Rubus idaeus) What, didn’t know that raspberries were medicinal?
 In addition to the ubiquitous fruit of summer, raspberry leaves are wonderful for supporting the tone of reproductive and digestive systems.
 Red raspberry leaf tea is a popular tonic for expectant mothers.

-Douglas Fir (Pseudotsuga menziesii): I sure wouldn’t be a Pacific NW girl without mentioning the majestic Douglas fir, but please look into native evergreen firs, pines and spruces for your area.
+(Pseudotsuga menziesii) I sure wouldn’t be a Pacific NW girl without mentioning the majestic Douglas fir, but please look into native evergreen firs, pines and spruces for your area.
 Evergreens offer wonderfully luminescent spring growth loaded with vitamins and minerals.
 I even have made shortbread and infused eggnog with Douglas fir needles.
 And we do love this Doug fir tea.

 Before you purchase and plant your medicinal trees and shrubs…